mythrij/onedatashare/README.md

 build/
 ------
 Gets created when the project is built.
-Contains all .class files generated by the Java compiler.
+Contains all class files generated by the Java compiler.
 Everything in here then gets put into stork.jar after building.